jgrivolla/coling2014-nlp-framework-workshop/proposal.md

 Jens Grivolla
 Universitat Pompeu Fabra
 jens.grivolla @ upf.edu

-Research interests include text mining / information extraction with a focus on sentiment analysis.
+Jens Grivolla is a senior researcher at Universitat Pompeu Fabra where he works on multimodal semantic analysis, integrating text, video and audio analysis, within the EUMSSI FP7 project.
+His research interests include text mining / information extraction with a focus on sentiment analysis, as well as recommender systems and information retrieval.
+He has recently been invited to be a committer on the Apache UIMA project.

+Kalina Bontcheva
+University of Sheffield
+xxx @ xxx.xxx

+Kalina Bontcheva is a senior researcher in the Natural Language Processing Group, Department of Computer Science, University of Sheffield.
+From October 2010, she also holds an EPSRC Career Acceleration Fellowship (working part-time) on summarisation of social media.
+Other topics she is working on are NLP for social media, semantic search, collaborative environments for text annotation, and GATE.
+She is a demos co-chair at ACL'2014 and helps co-organise the biannual conference "Recent Advances in Natural Language Processing".
+She has been working on Sheffield's GATE open-source NLP infrastructure since 1999 and is a core team member of the GATE project.

 Renaud Richardet
 École Polytechnique Fédérale De Lausanne